 We felt honored to have been able to share the life of the villagers during their most important celebrations.
 Every day a different family or house wanted to invite us to eat or drink tea.
 They were among the kindest and most welcoming people we have ever met.
 We will definitely miss this village with it’s wooden houses and mini-monks.

-Next week on WOY: Discover the Mud Rubbing Festival of the Wa people
+Next on the Festival Sequel: Discover the Mud Rubbing Festival of the Wa people